fleetdm/fleet/docs/Using-Fleet/FAQ.md

    6 "macOS 12.3.1"
 ```

-## Will updating fleetctl lead to loss of data in Preview?
+## Will updating fleetctl lead to loss of data in fleetctl preview?

 No, you won't experience data loss when you update fleetctl.
 Note that you can run `fleetctl preview --tag v#.#.#` if you want to run Preview on a previous version.
 Just replace # with the version numbers of interest.